psycopg/psycopg2/doc/src/usage.rst

 Psycopg wraps the database server side cursor in *named cursors*.
-A named cursor is created using the :meth:`~connection.cursor` method specifying the :obj:`!name` parameter.
+A named cursor is created using the :meth:`~connection.cursor` method specifying the `name` parameter.
 Such cursor will behave mostly like a regular cursor, allowing the user to move in the dataset using the :meth:`~cursor.scroll` methog and to read the data using :meth:`~cursor.fetchone` and :meth:`~cursor.fetchmany` methods.